Term: 2nd Full

 Term end: 7/31/2023

-Joe Ferguson has worked in the juvenile justice field for 25 years.
-He has been the Deputy Director of Juvenile Services for Jackson County Community Justice since 2007 and has worked in juvenile probation, residential treatment, and detention throughout his career.
-He is currently president-elect with the Oregon Juvenile Department Directors’ Association (OJDDA); member of the Juvenile Justice Information System Committee; member of the OJDDA legislative Committee; and was appointed by the Chief Justice to serve on the juvenile justice mental health task force in 2014.
-He received his bachelor’s degree from Southern Oregon State College (now Southern Oregon University).
+Joe Ferguson has worked in the juvenile justice field for 30 years.
+He has been the Deputy Director of Juvenile Services for Jackson County Community Justice since 2007, and has worked in juvenile probation, residential treatment, and detention throughout his career.
+He represents the Oregon Juvenile Department Directors' Association (OJDDA), which consists of all 36 county juvenile departments.
+He received his bachelor’s degree from Southern Oregon State College (now Southern Oregon University) in 1988.

 Term: 1st Full